tiagohpf/as-2018-trab2/README.md

 Each client connects to one server with sockets and send it a request for execute the operation

 ## How to Run
+1. Run the Load Balancer
+    - Check and insert the ports
-1. Run some Clients and Servers
+2. Run some Clients and Servers
     - Check and insert the ip's and ports
-2. Run the Load Balancer
-    - Check and insert the ports
+    - You can't use the same port for request in different servers